 Traffic deaths in the U.S. declined by 0.2% in the first nine months of 2022 compared with the same period in 2021, according to the latest National Highway Traffic Safety Administration projections shared Monday.
-However, fatalities increased by 2% among pedestrians and 8% among cyclists.
+However, fatalities increased by 2% among pedestrians and 8% among cyclists during the first six months of 2022 compared with the same period in 2021.

 NHTSA estimated that 31,785 people died in traffic crashes from January to September, a year-over-year decrease of 65 deaths, even though motorists drove 1.6% more miles than in 2021.